Administrative law in Singapore: Introduction: jurisdictional and non-jurisdictional errors of law

 Traditionally, a distinction was drawn between jurisdictional errors of law and non-jurisdictional errors of law.
 A jurisdictional error of law was committed when a public authority made a decision or took some action even though it lacked jurisdiction to do so, for example, if the process was tainted by simple ultra vires.
 In this event, the High Court could judicially review the matter.
 On the other hand, a non-jurisdictional error of law occurred when an authority was properly empowered to make a decision or take action, but it was alleged that the authority had exercised its discretion in breach of some administrative law principle.
 In such cases, the Court was not allowed to intervene by exercising judicial review, save in certain circumstances such as a breach of natural justice.
 This distinction applied both to the exercise of power by public authorities and to courts and tribunals.

 However, in English law, the decision in Anisminic Ltd. v.
 Foreign Compensation Commission (1968) is seen as having done away with the distinction, even though that was not the intention of the House of Lords.
 In R. v.
 Lord President of the Privy Council, ex parte Page (1992), it was held that since Parliament only confers power on a public authority on the basis that it is to be exercised on the correct legal basis, any misdirection in law will render the decision ultra vires.
 Thus, in general, all errors of law are now considered as jurisdictional and ultra vires in a broad sense of the term, and the High Court can intervene to correct them.

 It is still not clear whether the legal position in Singapore on this issue is the same as that in the United Kingdom.
 In Stansfield Business International Pte.
 Ltd. v.
 Minister for Manpower (1999), the High Court cited the following passage from the judgment of the Privy Council on appeal from Malaysia in South East Asia Fire Bricks Sdn.
 Bhd. v.
 Non-Metallic Mineral Products Manufacturing Employees Union (1980):

 The passage suggests that the Court continued to draw a distinction between jurisdictional and non-jurisdictional errors of law.
 However, since the decision was based on a breach of natural justice, the Court's remarks were, strictly speaking, obiter dicta.
-Also, the judge in Stansfield was speaking about the scope of judicial review where the statute in question contained an ouster clause; it is possible that different considerations apply in that situation.
 The rest of this article assumes that, at least where ouster clauses are not involved, Singapore law and UK law are the same – that is, the High Court may exercise judicial review whether a public authority has committed an error of law that would traditionally have been regarded as jurisdictional or non-jurisdictional.